RobRendell/gTove/README.md

 access to files created or opened by the app.
 File authorization is granted on a per-user basis and is revoked when the user deauthorizes the app."

-What that means is that the app cannot read any files in your Drive it does not create itself.
+What that means is that the app cannot read, modify or delete any files in your Drive it does not create itself.

-Note that this means that you cannot upload files or create folders for gTove in the Drive UI - gTove will not be able to see them - you need to use the app.
+Note that this means that you cannot upload files or create folders for gTove in the Drive UI - gTove will not be able to see them.
+You need to add things using the app.
 However, you can safely use the Google Drive UI to rearrange files and folders that were created by the app (although moving files into different top-level folders, such as moving a configured mini image into Maps, will certainly break things).

 # Features